runxiyu/rfd/draft-pragmatics/pragmatics.md

 .# Status of This Memo

 This document is currently in the DRAFT status.
+It is not a Request for Discussions yet, but has been assigned the RFD number 1.

 This document describes the author's viewpoint.
 This does not represent the ideas of the Free Software Foundation or any other entity.
 Distribution of this memo is unlimited.